 Jan.
-18, 1776 - On this evening, the Council of Safety in Savannah, Georgia, issued an arrest warrant for the colony’s royal governor, James Wright.
-Patriots led by Major Joseph Habersham of the Provincial Congress then took Wright into custody and placed him under house arrest.
-Wright remained under guard in the governor’s mansion in Savannah until Feb.
-11, 1776, when he escaped to the British man-of-war, HMS Scarborough.
-After failing to negotiate a settlement with the revolutionary congress, he sailed for London.
+18, 1776 - On this evening, the Council of Safety in Savannah, Georgia, issued an arrest warrant for the colony’s royal governor, James Wright, and Patriots led by Major Joseph Habersham of the Provincial Congress then took Wright into custody and placed him under house arrest.

 Jan.
 18, 1778 - English navigator Captain James Cook discovered the Hawaiian Islands, which he called the "Sandwich Islands."